pcrain/GungeonGoVroom/readme.md

 Currently included aggressive optimizations are:
   - **Optimize Goop Updates**: Speeds up goop updates by using faster iterators and lookup algorithms.
 Saves a large amount of CPU.
   - **Optimize Math**: Speeds up some geometry calculations by using optimized algorithms.
 Saves a significant amount of CPU.
-  - **Optimize GUI Mouse Events**: Prevents checks for whether the mouse is over a menu item when no menus are open.
-Saves a significant amount of CPU.
   - **Optimize Chunk Building**: Reuses temporary storage structures when rebuilding chunk data during level gen. Saves a significant amount of RAM.
   - **Optimize Pointcast**: Speeds up pointcast physics calculations by using statics instead of delegates.
 Saves a modest amount of CPU and RAM.
   - **Optimize Dungeon Size Checks**: Speeds up dungeon size lookups by using fields instead of properties.
 Saves a modest amount of CPU.
   - **Optimize Sprite Depth Checks**: Speeds up attached sprite depth checks by caching property accesses.
 Saves a modest amount of CPU.
   - **Optimize Pit VFX**: Speeds up pit VFX calculations by skipping several redundant tile checks.
 Saves a small amount of CPU.
   - **Optimize Item Lookups**: Speeds up passive / active item lookups by skipping delegate creation.
 Saves a small amount of CPU and RAM.

+### Experimental Optimizations

+These are experimental changes that improve Gungeon's performance in ways that might inadvertently alter vanilla behavior.
+Each experimental optimization will eventually be reclassified as either safe or aggressive once it has been thoroughly tested to exactly replicate vanilla behavior.
+These optimizations should still be suitable for most players, but they are all *DISABLED* by default.

+Currently included aggressive experimental are:
+  - **Optimize GUI Mouse Events**: Prevents checks for whether the mouse is over a menu item when no menus are open.
+Saves significant CPU, but may break custom UIs.
+  - **Optimize Path Recalculations**: Optimizes clearance computations used for enemy pathing logic.
+Saves modest CPU, but may freeze enemies in place.
+  - **Optimize Title Screen**: Prevents scanning for the player on the title screen when no player exists.
+Saves small CPU, but may break floor loads.

 ## Issues?
 Suggestions?